 Manapouri

-Manapouri is a small town and lake on the edge of Fiordland National Park as you travel north on the Southern Scenic Route from Monowai.
+Manapouri is a small town and lake on the edge of Fiordland National Park as you travel north on the Southern Scenic Route from Monowai or south from Te Anau.
 The name means "lake of the sorrowing heart" and is based on a myth of two sisters whose tears formed the lake.
 Although Māori, it arose when an early European surveyor confused the lake with another named Manapouri.
-Local Māori called the lake Roto Ua (the rainy lake) and "Moturau" (many islands).
+Local Māori called it Roto Ua (the rainy lake) and "Moturau" (many islands).
 In our experience, the former is most apt!

 The small town has several accommodation options, a gas station, and a store, while a pretty street-front church has long been a restaurant and bar.
 The unique Two Wee Bookshops is near the corner of Home Street and Hillside-Manapouri Road, a one-minute walk from the Church.